-So, here’s our definitions grouped by end user impact.
+So, what is high availability?
+Here’s our definitions grouped by end user impact.

 Significant End User Impact (Generally measured in hours of downtime – IDC calls this AL1 and AL2)